cjhosken/methventrack/README.md

 ---

 ## Known Issues & Future Ideas
 - The **orientation and scale** of the track can sometimes be off.
 Manual adjustment may be required.
+- The **logging system isnt printing everything**, its highly recommended to run this from a terminal for now.
 - **GLOMAP support** would be a nice addition, though Python bindings may not exist yet.
 - Contributions, bug reports, and algorithm suggestions are welcome!